 - 10.75 ounce can Campbell's Condensed Tomato Soup

 - salt and pepper to taste

-- To assemble appetizers: Pre-heat oven to 375 degrees.
-Spread the cocktail rye bread with some of the cheese spread.
-Place on a baking sheet and bake for 8 to 10 minutes or until cheese is bubbly and bread is slightly toasted.
-Let cool for a minute and move to a serving plate.
+- Use a knife to coat the cocktail rye or baguette slices with the cheese spread.
+Place them on a baking sheet and bake for 8 to 10 minutes or until the cheese is bubbly and the bread is slightly toasted.
+Allow to cool for a minute, then move to a serving plate.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.

 This post was originally published on December 17, 2011.
 It has been updated with new text and images.